-Repeat this ritual sufficient number of times and you end up with the full-blown I-f**ing-hate-grammar syndrome.
+Repeat this ritual a sufficient number of times, and you end up with the full-blown I-f**ing-hate-grammar syndrome.

-Cheat sheets are clear and simple and thus should actually encourage you to learn grammar.
+The cheat sheet is clear and straightforward and thus should encourage you to learn grammar.

-Having just a one piece of paper which provides you with the most important information about the languages can help you become a more effective independent learner.
+Having just one piece of paper that provides you with essential information about the languages can help you become a more effective independent learner.

 "What the hell is this dude getting money for?"

-The said piece of paper can actually substitute a teacher to some degree!
+The said piece of paper can substitute a teacher to some degree!